Tombstone, Arizona: Geography and geology

 The Tombstone District located at 31°42′57″N 110°3′53″W (31.715940, −110.064827) sits atop a mesa (elevation 4539 ft) in the San Pedro River valley between the Huachuca Mountains and Whetstone Mountains to the west, and the Mules and the Dragoon Mountains to the east.
 According to the United States Census Bureau, the city has a total area of 11.2 sqkm, all land.

 The silver-bearing Tombstone Hills around the city are caused by a local intrusion of porphyry through a limestone capping.
 When actively mined, the silver vein of argentiferous galena (silver-bearing lead ore) was large and well defined.
-The silver and lead was easily milled and smelted.
-The lead content sometimes was as much as 50 per cent of the ore, and assays proved the silver content ran as high as $105.00 per ton in 1881 dollars.
+The silver and lead were easily milled and smelted.
+The lead content sometimes was as much as 50% of the ore, and assays proved the silver content ran as high as $105.00 per ton in 1881 dollars.

-The underlying basement rocks are fine-grained Pinal Schist which is intruded by gneissic granite.
+The underlying basement rocks are fine-grained Pinal schist, which is intruded by gneissic granite.
 The outcrop is in a small area south of the principal mines.
-The overlying Paleozoic quartzite and limestones rock lies on an unconformity with a total thickness ranging from 4000 to 5000 ft, and contains 2500 to 3500 ft of Mississippian Escabrosa Limestone and the Naco Formation limestone of Pennsylvanian age in the upper formations.
+The overlying Paleozoic quartzite and limestones rocks lie on an unconformity with a total thickness ranging from 4000 to 5000 ft, and contains 2500 to 3500 ft of Mississippian Escabrosa limestone and the Naco Formation limestone of Pennsylvanian age in the upper formations.

-Overlying the Naco Limestone is an unconformable Mesozoic series of conglomerate, thick-bedded quartzites, and shales, with two or three lenses of soft, bluish-gray limestone.
+Overlying the Naco limestone is an unconformable Mesozoic series of conglomerate, thick-bedded quartzites and shales, with two or three lenses of soft, bluish-gray limestone.
 Into these formations intruded large bodies of quartz monzonite and by dikes of quartz monzonite-porphyry and diorite-porphyry.
-Structural faulting occurs throughout the district especially immediately south of Tombstone, where the strata are closely folded.
+Structural faulting occurs throughout the district, especially immediately south of Tombstone, where the strata are closely folded.

 Tombstone District ores have been produced geologically in three or more ways.
 They may have been formed in argentiferous (silver-bearing) lead sulfide containing spotty amounts of copper and zinc.
 These deposits are usually deeply oxidized and enriched by irregular replacement bodies along mineralized fissure zones and anticlinal rolls cut by Paleozoic and Mesozoic sedimentary formations.
-Ore bodies are often closely associated with newer cross-cutting intrusive dikes of Laramide.

-Ore deposits were formed by base metal mineralization occurring with oxidation found in fault and fracture zones in Laramide volcanics and quartz latite porphyry intrusives.

-Silver ore was also occurred in manganese oxides with some argentiferous deposits in lenticular or pipe-like replacement bodies along fracture and fault zones, usually in Pennsylvanian-Permian age Naco Group limestones.
+Ore bodies are often closely associated with newer cross-cutting intrusive dikes of laramide.
+Ore deposits were formed by base metal mineralization occurring with oxidation found in fault and fracture zones in laramide volcanics and quartz latite porphyry intrusives.
+Silver ore also occurred in manganese oxides with some argentiferous deposits in lenticular or pipe-like replacement bodies along fracture and fault zones, usually in Pennsylvanian-Permian age Naco Group limestones.